 - Location: Vancouver, BC

-The Vancouver Canadians, formerly of the Northwest League and now in High-A West, are the only Canadian team operating in a U.S.-based affiliated league.
+The Vancouver Canadians, of the Northwest League and briefly in High-A West, are the only Canadian team operating in a U.S.-based affiliated league.
 The Toronto Blue Jays farmhands play their home games at Nat Bailey Stadium in Vancouver, BC.

 While one might assume a rule or a tradition put them together, the partnership between Canada's only remaining teams in Organized Baseball is, like all affiliations, a mutual decision.